php-pp/readthedocs/docs/source/components.rst

     :emphasize-lines: 4

     <?php
-    // You need a StringCollection to work with it,
+    // If you need a StringCollection to work with it,
     // don't use StringCollection but StringCollectionInterface
     function foo(StringCollectionInterface $strings): void
     {